Texas gunman 'escaped mental hospital'

 "And then she knew it was her turn to be shot, and so she just started praying that God would take her soul to heaven."

-But at that moment neighbour Stephen Willeford entered the church and began shooting at Kelley.
+But at that moment a neighbour, Stephen Willeford, entered the church and began shooting at Kelley.

 As Kelley fled in his car, Mr Willeford flagged down a passing motorist, Johnnie Langendorff.